 10 Coping Strategies For Anxiety

 Everyone experiences anxiety at some point.
 While some people only experience anxiety when there is an anticipated change in life circumstances, others feel anxious much more frequently.
 The American Psychological Association (APA) defines anxiety as “an emotion that is characterized by feelings of tension, worried thoughts, and physical changes.”
-While anxiety can be a healthy emotion, learning coping strategies for dealing with it can help prevent anxiety from becoming uncontrolled and resulting in a medical issue.
+While anxiety can be a healthy emotion, learning to cope with anxiety using strategies for dealing with it can help prevent anxiety from becoming uncontrolled and resulting in a medical issue.

 Risk Factors For Anxiety

-Several risk factors have been identified that increase the likelihood of a person experiencing anxiety.
+Several risk factors have been identified that increase the likelihood of a person experiencing anxiety and resorting to unhealthy coping mechanisms.
 Some of the most common include trauma, stress, other mental health disorders, family history of anxiety disorder, and the use of drugs or alcohol.

 - Both children and adults who have endured abuse or trauma or who have witnessed a traumatic event are at higher risk of developing an anxiety-related disorder at some point in their lives.